Analysis | Let’s get ahead of it: A map of the early 2020 results by population, not acreage

 Of course, he got impeached anyway.
 And, of course, the red on that map didn’t actually demonstrate political popularity.

 This is a quadrennial issue in presidential politics.
-Every four years we get new election results, and every four years, people start passing around state- or county-level results maps that show a massive sea of red — reflecting Republican strength in expansive, sparsely populated rural areas.
-New York City occupies a few pixels; Sweetwater County, Wyo., with its 44,000 people occupies hundreds of times as much real estate.
+Every four years, we get new election results, and every four years, people start passing around state- or county-level results maps that show a massive sea of red — reflecting Republican strength in expansive, sparsely populated rural areas.
+New York City occupies a few pixels; Sweetwater County, Wyo., with its 44,000 people, occupies hundreds of times as much real estate.
 So, every four years, we get a flood of maps reframing the results to emphasize the number of voters supporting each candidate, not the number of acres.

 So, heck.
 Let’s just get it over with, shall we?